InternLM/InternLM/README.md

 ### Agent Evaluation

 - To evaluate tool utilization, please refer to [T-Eval](https://github.com/open-compass/T-Eval).
-- For code interpreter evaluation, use the [gsm-8k-agent](https://github.com/open-compass/opencompass/blob/main/configs/datasets/gsm8k/gsm8k_agent_gen_be1606.py) provided in the repository.
+- For code interpreter evaluation, use the [Math Agent Evaluation](agent/streaming_inference.py) provided in the repository.
 Additionally, you need to install [Lagent](https://github.com/InternLM/lagent).

 ### Subjective Evaluation